aSetback/GoodBot/README.md

 /info Player
   Returns the main and all alts attached to this character, along with signed up raid and resistances.

+/remove Player
+  Completely remove a player from the current signup

+/signup Player
+  Add a player from the current signup
 ```

 ## Raid Sign-up Commands